If anyone has a Jet Pack Missile, JUST the missle, please PM me.

-Discussion on Official Jet Pack Rocket/Missile within the Boba Fett Costume forum, part of the Star Wars Original Trilogy Bounty Hunters category; Should I make my jet pack missle be interchangable into
+Discussion on Official Jet Pack Rocket/Missile within the Boba Fett Costume forum, part of the Star Wars Original Trilogy Bounty Hunters category; If anyone has a Jet Pack Missile, JUST the missle,

 Should I make my jet pack missle be interchangable into the stubby one also?
 I have not put my jet pack together yet?
 What do you guys think?